 Please notify us immediately so that we may connect you with a crisis counselor as soon as possible.

 In addition, the Student Health Center may provide medical or psychological assistance.

 How much notice do I need to give my instructors when I need accommodated testing or other accommodations in the classroom?

 It is the student's responsibility to give the instructor reasonable notice.
 Reasonable notice usually is defined as a minimum of two weeks before any accommodation is needed.
-Special Services can answer your questions related to this process.
+Disabled Students Programs and Services (DSPS) can answer your questions related to this process.
 We can even provide you with a practice dialogue sheet on how to approach your instructor.
-If you are a Special Services student, we will provide you with documentation to take to your instructor(s) authorizing your accommodations.
+If you are a Disabled Students Programs and Services (DSPS) student, we will provide you with documentation to take to your instructor(s) authorizing your accommodations.
 ASK US!

-Hearing screening tests are available in the Student Health Center and occasionally in Special Services.
+Hearing screening tests are available in the Student Health Center and occasionally in Disabled Students Programs and Services (DSPS).
 Screenings only tell you if your hearing is normal or if you need to seek further evaluation from a physician and/or Audiologist.
 Hearing screenings DO NOT verify a hearing disability.
 An audiogram from a licensed Audiologist or medical professional is needed to verify a hearing disability.

-If you are a client of the Department of Rehabilitation (DR), you must complete a deferral in Special Services immediately after you enroll.
+If you are a client of the Department of Rehabilitation (DR), you must complete a deferral in Disabled Students Programs and Services (DSPS) immediately after you enroll.
 This will allow the Department of Rehabilitation time to send you a bank draft/voucher to pay your tuition fees and to submit to the bookstore your authorization for payment of books and supplies for the upcoming semester.

 The Career Services Center offers students assistance in creating a resume, looking for jobs online as well as helping students prepare for job interviews.